bluezephyr/cutil/README.md

 # C Utilities
 Utilities for C programs

-## Circular Buffer
+## Byte Buffer
-The module cbuffer implements a circular buffer that can be used to, for example, handle queues of data.
+The module bytebuffer implements a circular buffer of bytes that can be used to, for example, handle queues of data.